The Emergency Manual Switching System - E.M.S.S.

 The Emergency Manual Switching System was designed to provide a skeleton long distance telephone service for Civil Defence, Military and Emergency Services should the normal public switched network be affected by enemy action.
 The system was closed at the end of the cold war in the early 1990s.

 The GPO / BT had its own network of circuits that would be used to coordinate security and maintenance of the public network in an emergency.
-Often this network shared the same EMSS switchboards, it is important enough to have its own "GPO / BT Defence Network" Chapter on this website.
+Often this network shared the same EMSS switchboards, it is important enough to have its own "GPO / BT War Organisation" Chapter on this website.

 Emergency Manual Switching System (EMSS) Overview

-The Emergency Manual Switching System (EMSS) consisted of a network of 300 manually operated switchboards situated in the basement protected areas of Auto Manual Centres.
+Before the mid-seventies, long distance calls were connected via manual switchboards located in buildings known as the Auto Manual Centre (AMC) containing the main switching centre for a group of exchanges.
+The Emergency Manual Switching System (EMSS) consisted of a network of 300 manually operated switchboards situated in the basement protected area in an AMC building.
 They were sited here as they needed to be operated by trained personnel who would normally staff the public switchboard.
-There was an option to handle the EMSS calls on the 'Normal' peacetime switchboard.
+There was an option to handle the EMSS calls on the 'Normal' peacetime switchboard or divert them to the basement, depending on the conditions prevailing at the time.

 In the Post-Strike phase the EMSS would operate from the switchboard in the basement of the exchange building, providing telephone service to essential users during the recovery phase or it may be used during the transition to war, if normal telephone service were suspended or restricted by the Telephone Preference Service (TPS) described elsewhere on this website.
 The number of protected switchboard positions provided depended on the estimated privileged traffic through that exchange.

 In addition to the switchboard itself, racks of relays and other equipment are needed to make it function, these may be housed in the switchboard room, but at larger sites in a nearby basement room.
 Staff welfare rooms adjacent to the switchboard contain bunk beds, basic toilet and washing facilities.
-Ration boxes for the switchboard operators and engineering staff were stored on site even during peacetime.
-The examples below can be dated by the British Telecom dotted 'T' logo to between 1981-1991 when it was replaced by the piper symbol.
-By then the cold war had ended and EMSS wound down, its unlikely there were any rations carrying the piper logo.
+Food ration boxes were stored on site for those staffing the switchboards and engineering support.
+Further details in the section G.P.O. / BT War Organisation linked from the bottom of this page and in the Chapter Menu.

 EMSS Switchboards in Protected Accommodation